Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 • Connection to a Europe-wide network of clinicians and researchers working in pain management

-The Clinical Cases Programme represents one component of a broader learning pathway.
-This is the perfect opportunity to join in order to engage with this series, and stay for the continued educational opportunities and professional exchange the EFIC Academy offers.
+The Clinical Cases Programme is one part of a broader learning pathway.
+Join to take part in the series, and stay for the continued education and professional exchange the EFIC Academy offers.

 Why join now?

 Annual EFIC Academy membership: €35-145 excl.
-VAT, depending on the category
+VAT, depending on category

 PRACTICAL INFORMATION